HwWobbe/WipHww/newFolder.md

 # newFolder

+### Lede
-This is finally working, from the StackEdit workspace.
+* This is finally working, from the StackEdit workspace.
 This is now confirmed.

-This folder may be accessible from the link to it in the public "Main workspace".
+* This folder may be accessible from the link to it in the public "Main workspace".

-The Hints suggest that this file exists in a StackEdit workspace and in my GoogleDrive.
+* The Hints suggest that this file exists in a StackEdit workspace and in my GoogleDrive.

 ## Welcome to StackEdit